Last Updated on

 - Easy to hook up and play

-This device has one of the most natural-sounding signal paths of any of the tremolo pedals on the market today.
+This device has one of the most natural-sounding signal paths of any best tremolo pedals on the market today.
 If you're looking for a Fender-friendly tremolo sound, then this might be a great pedal for you.
 This is probably because the signal path used in this product is purely analog, not choppy-sounding like digital.

 Tap Tempo Button